woocommerce/woocommerce/docs/tutorials/adding-a-custom-field-to-variable-products.md

 Now if we refresh our product screen, we can see our new field.

-If we add data and save the product, then the new meta data is inserted into the database.
+If we add data and save the product, then the new metadata is inserted into the database.

 At this point you have a working extension that saves a custom field for a product as product meta.
 Showing the field in the store